melange-re/melange-re.github.io/docs/melange-book/counter.md

    ```
    Basically, the compiler is telling you to handle the `None` case if you want
    to ship your app.
 This is part of what makes OCaml such a type-safe language.
-1. If you use the pipe first operator, it becomes `"-"->React.string` (without
-   the braces).
-Whether you think this looks better is a matter of personal
-   taste.
 1. Renaming `_evt` to `evt` results in a compilation error:
    ```
    Error (warning 27 [unused-var-strict]): unused variable evt.